It’s fun to watch kids grow. Once they are 7-years old, that little homemade measuring device on your door frame has gotten quite a few niches.

 (GHD) Growth Hormone Deficiency

 This deals with the pituitary gland not producing the hormone necessary for growth.
-This is common among children and affect your child’s height.
+This is common among children and affects your child’s height.
 This is treatable.

 (CHD) Congenital Heart Disease